AFknUsername/Extension/README.md

 # UtiliTab

-This is my chrome utility "new tab" page.
+This is my browser newTab utility page.

 I know my commits are trash.